 It has distinct attributes that set it apart from other French dialects.
 The sounds are unique, with deviations in vowels and consonant pronunciation.

-There is also Chiac, which is Creole — A blend of English and French.
+There is also Chiac, which is Creole—a blend of English and French.
 This differs from Acadian French and is often considered a form of Franglais.

 (iii) New England French